-Taiaroa Head on the tip of the Otago Peninsula - in New Zealand's South Island - is the only mainland breeding colony for northern royal albatross.
+Pukekura (Taiaroa Head) on the tip of the Otago Peninsula - in New Zealand's South Island - is the world’s only mainland breeding colony for northern royal albatross.
 With a population of around 250 northern royal albatross, the Pukekura colony has seen more than 650 chicks hatch since its establishment in the 1930s.

 The first royal albatross egg was found at Taiaroa Head in 1920 and in the 1930s, Dunedin ornithologist Dr Lance Richdale campaigned to protect the colony from interference.
 Richdale's efforts were rewarded when the first Taiaroa-reared albatross chick flew from the colony in 1938.

 In 1951 a full-time field officer was appointed to act as caretaker of the albatross colony, and as wildlife ranger of Otago Peninsula.

 It has been difficult to protect the birds from introduced predators such as cats, ferrets and stoats, and in summer, fire is an ever-present danger.
 These problems have been largely overcome by predator control, and by the vigilance of local field staff.

 The breeding albatross arrive at Pukekura in September each year.
 The large white egg, weighing up to 500g, is laid during the first three weeks of November.
 The parents then share the incubation duty over a period of 11 weeks - one of the longest incubation periods of any bird.